wendahere/JAWS/Sean.md

 v) After that is done, type in ```esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 (firmware file name)``` if you are a mac user and ```esptool.py --chip esp32 --port COM(port number) write_flash -z 0x1000 (firmware file name, need to path it)``` . vi)After that it will download the programe and now you have micropython on your ESP32!!!
 # Week 5
-Today it was a break week cause of some misunderstandings but our lecturer gave us some insights about power sources and how would you supply
+Today it was a break week cause of some misunderstandings but our lecturer gave us some insights about power sources and how would you supply the power.
+-Fan In (Number of inputs a logic gate can handle) & Fan Out (Number of gate inputs that the output of a logic gate drives)

+-Two Options for ESP32 Devices:

+1. Sink (Able to effectively reduce large currents & Also use small currents)  **Recommended**
+2. Source (Relies on the main supply)

+These two opetions refer to the direction of current flow between an I/O point on an I/O module and the connected device.

+**WARNING**: Only relevant for DC circuits with positive and negative polarities since current flows both directions in an AC circuit.

+-Prevent Overcurrent & Protect Internal Resistance

+_Solution_: Schottky diode ( It has a low forward voltage drop and a very fast switching action), Fuseable Diodes

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzU4ODg2NjIsODY5NjEyMjM5LDYwNT
-k5OTkyNiwtNjcwMzg1MTg0XX0=
+eyJoaXN0b3J5IjpbLTQxNTkyMDIyOCw4Njk2MTIyMzksNjA1OT
+k5OTI2LC02NzAzODUxODRdfQ==
 -->